 - gives individuals a legally enforceable right of access to health information about them that is contained in records held in Victoria by the private sector; and

-- establishes Health Privacy Principles (HPPs) that will apply to health information collected and handled in Victoria by the Victorian public sector and the private sector.
+- establishes Health Privacy Principles (HPPs) that apply to health information collected and handled in Victoria by the Victorian public sector and the private sector.

 The access regime and the HPPs are designed to protect privacy and promote patient autonomy, whilst also ensuring safe and effective service delivery, and the continued improvement of health services.
 The HPPs generally apply to:

 - all personal information collected in providing a health, mental health, disability, aged care or palliative care service; and

 - all health information held by other organisations.